giellalt/lang-olo/olo.md

 no change
-The example here is for something that should not be done We have two infinite sets, Olonets-Karelian and incoming loanwords.
+The example here is for something that should not be done We have two infinite sets, Livvi Karelian and incoming loanwords.
 The original idea was to make a rule changing all instances of adjacent double aa to ua.
 For this reason a special trigger was to be inserted into the lexc stem of a word to prevent such a rule from occurring.
-Since the infinite Olonets-Karelian set is more predictable and perhaps smaller than the incoming loanword set, it is better to literally spell out adjacent vowels that are constant.
+Since the infinite Livvi Karelian set is more predictable and perhaps smaller than the incoming loanword set, it is better to literally spell out adjacent vowels that are constant.
 2019-09-02 JMR
 %^NONE:0 This will break vowel change, e.g. sa%^NONEamelaine